inspire

 Dominique Michiko Olson, SENIOR DIVISION PHILANTHROPY OFFICER, American Red Cross

-One great example of community contributions is vehicle donations, and a meaningful example of this is the long-standing relationship between the North American Red Cross and Mazda.
+One great example of community contributions is vehicle donations, and a meaningful example of this is the long-standing relationship between the American Red Cross and Mazda.

-“Since 2015, 90 vehicles have been donated and delivered to Mazda dealerships all over the country, reaching Red Cross offices that are most in need of new transportation,” says Dominique Michiko Olson, Senior Division Philanthropy Officer of the American Red Cross Pacific Divisions.
+“Since 2015, 90 vehicles have been donated and delivered to Mazda dealerships all over the country, reaching Red Cross offices that are most in need of new transportation,” says Dominique Michiko Olson, Senior Division Philanthropy Officer of the American Red Cross Pacific Division.

 Keeping community at its core, Mazda is equally passionate about the positive impact sports provide.
 This includes everything from opportunities for social interaction and entertainment to identifying natural leaders and ambassadors to boosting the local economy and fostering civic pride.
 In turn, local sponsors often play a major role in supporting sports clubs.
 Such was the case for Ringwood Mazda, a family-run dealership in Melbourne, Victoria, and a long-time supporter of the AFL East Ringwood Football Club.